Perennial Seller by Ryan Holiday is his latest book on how to create meaningful work that stands the test of time.

-If you don’t know your intended audience how can you create something that’s valuable and meaningful to them?
+If you don’t know your intended audience how can you create something valuable and meaningful for them?
 You can’t, but that doesn’t stop many from creating work for themselves instead of an audience.

 “It’s not that hard to make something we want, or something we think is cool or impressive.
 It’s much harder to create something other people not only want, but need.”

 You must grab your intended audience emotionally or teach them something they need to understand.
 And it should be viewed/watched/listened to by the same person many times and each time they get something new out of it.

 This is difficult to do and why perennial sellers are uncommon.
 Regardless, you should strive to adhere to these principles from the outset.
 At the very least it will bring a higher standard to your work increasing the odds of it being a perennial seller.

 Positioning is critical to make it a perennial seller

 Holiday argues that creation of a potential perennial seller is only the beginning.

 Next comes the positioning of it which means to polish, refine and figure how to best communicate it to the world.

 If, for example, you write books, forget about having an agent that will take care of everything because they do not exist.
 Instead, what you have to do is take responsibility for every part of the process.

 “Adults create perennial sellers—and adults take responsibility for themselves.
 Children expect opportunities to be handed to them.